Dostoevskey/sylenium/README.md

 - Choose strategy to post and press add incoming webhooks integration
 - Set the slack url framework property
 - Set the communication strategy property to `SLACK`
-- Both of these properties are required, they can be set at runtime using standard maven -Dslack.enabled etc
+- Both of these properties are required, they can be set at runtime using standard maven -Dcommunication.strategy=SLACK etc

 ### Hipchat configuration :star: